 • Wide receiver and kick returner Cordarrelle Patterson leads the NFL with 552 kick return yards and a 29.1 kick return average (minimum 2 per game).
 Patterson has seven career touchdowns on kickoffs, and his next one will tie the NFL record in the Super Bowl era.

-Look back at the long history of Bears football with a team photo from nearly every season over the last 100 years.
+With the unveiling of the unique 2020 team photo, take a look back at the long history of Bears football with a team photo from nearly every season since the franchise's founding in 1920.